 02. Inspections.
 For other than Idaho or Oregon, inspections may be performed by any person or persons authorized under the USDA AMS Specialty Crop Inspection Program to inspect potatoes.
 (3-15-22)

 03. Restrictions.
-All potatoes packed for resale to retail outlets in Idaho under the provision of this rule are inspected as outlined in Subsection 220.02 and found free from: (3-15-22)
+All potatoes are inspected and found free from: (3-15-22)

 a.
 Potato Tuberworm (Phthorimaea operculella (Zeller).
 (3-15-22)